kabuhakmeh3/job-classifier/README.md

 Identifying whether a job is low or high skilled is desirable.
 Specific focus given to gig-economy jobs.

-**Objectives**
+**Next Steps**

-Exploratory notebook
+Model testing notebook demo

-Predictive model

-Serving daily job postings to feature in ads
+Full model testing & re-training

-Automating/updating ad-copy links
+Automated updating embedded ad-copy links

-Delivering recommendations in an effective manner to ad-ops teams

-Integrating with existing job partner parsing pipeline

 Update workflow to use hdfs or spark instead of memory intensive ec2 instances